tiliv/TextMate-x86-MASM-bundle/README.md

 Have TextMate reload its bundles, restart the application, or issue the extra command:

 	osascript -e 'tell app "TextMate" to reload bundles'

+## What's Included
+This bundle adds cursory syntax highlighting for the basics of x86 MASM assembly, including folding for `PROC` and `MACRO` definitions.